 Why is Knowledge Exchange important for principal investigators?

-As a principal investigator (PI), your research will generate knowledge and you will want to transfer your good ideas, research results and skills with universities and other research organisations, business, the third sector, public sector and/or the wider community.
+As a principal investigator (PI), your research will generate knowledge and you may be expected to transfer your good ideas, research results and skills to other research organisations, business, the charitable and public sectors and/or the wider community.
 Knowledge Exchange activities can help raise your profile within your university, nationally and internationally.

-Funders of research are committed to an effective, demand-driven exchange of knowledge and expertise with business, public and third sector organisations and provide funding in various ways to support these aims.
+Funders of research are committed to a demand-driven exchange of knowledge and expertise with business, public and charitable sector organisations and provide funding in various ways to support these aims.

 What is Knowledge Exchange?